 - Students are required to participate in the care of all patients assigned to them, including patients with communicable diseases, to a level commensurate with their level of training.
 Such participation is necessary for the student's learning as well as for satisfactory completion of academic requirements. - 2.
-All students are expected to understand and adhere to infection control policies, including the principles of body substance precautions, when participating in the assessment and care of all patients, regardless of the patient's diagnosis.
+All students are expected to understand and adhere to infection control policies, including the principles of body substance precautions, when participating in the assessment and care of all patients, regardless of the patient's diagnosis. - 3.
+Students are responsible for conducting themselves in a manner which is consistent with the health and safety of themselves and others and shall be given appropriate training to do so.
+Students who fail to meet these responsibilities may, depending on the circumstances, face sanctions under the provisions of the Standards of Professional Practice Behaviour for All Health Professional Students3.

-1 This document is drawn in large part from the Faculty of Medicine, University of Toronto's 'Policy Regarding Communicable Diseases and Occupational Health For Applicants To and Students Of the Undergraduate Medical Program, the Program in Occupational Therapy and the Program in Physical Therapy.'
+1 This document is drawn in large part from the Faculty of Medicine, University of Toronto's 'Policy Regarding Communicable Diseases and Occupational Health For Applicants To and Students Of the Undergraduate Medical Program, the Program in Occupational Therapy and the Program in Physical Therapy.' https://temertymedicine.utoronto.ca/sites/default/files/Guidelines%20re.pdf